 My thesis contains a proof that the use of dependencies in this way adheres to modular soundness, provided the program meets two requirements and provided the interpretation includes residue variables.
-The two requirements, called the visibility and authenticity requirements, together state essentially that a dependency declaration depends a on c should be placed near the declaration of c, that is, so that every scope that includes the declaration of c also includes the dependency declaration.
+The two requirements, called the visibility and authenticity requirements, together state essentially that a dependency declaration depends a on c should be placed near the declaration of c.
 Because the member-of annotation is made part of the declaration of the variable whose group membership it declares, the two requirements are automatically satisfied.